Ergaki Nature Park: Background

 On April 4, 2005, Ergaki Nature Park was established as a protected area of Siberia.
 The purpose of the nature park designation was to protect and preserve the area and resources while also developing tourism.
 The Western Sayan Mountains are in the park and they were thought to be an area which would attract recreational tourism.
 The park covers an area of over 217,000 ha.

 History

-The park is in the in Krasnoyarsk Krai and it is a popular tourist area.
+The park is in Krasnoyarsk Krai and it is a popular tourist area.
 It is known for its recreational uses and there is a hiking trail which is 35 km long.
 The trail was started in 2005 and it takes tourists through the park passing glacial lakes, mountains, canyons and rivers with waterfall features.
 It is recommended that hikers allow themselves three to five days to complete the trail.
 The trail ends at Lake Raduzhnoe, which is below a natural feature and attraction known as the Hanging Stone.
 One quarter of the park is off limits to visitors so that the areas are not disturbed.
 Threats to the park include tourism, poaching, and logging.
 The park is monitored by the Natural Park Protection Service.